 - 📚 Reading and listening: When children listen to a book, they are developing language and pre-reading skills.
 Children learn how a book works, pick up new vocabulary, and become familiar with patterns of cadence and tone.

 - 🎵 Sensory exploration: Play with sand, foam, water, or cloud dough to build sensory awareness.
 Children will connect the way they feel to what’s happening around them, leading to appropriate behavioral choices and self-advocacy skills.

 - 💬 Imaginary play: When children engage in imaginary play, they're using a complex set of skills to determine the rules of the world they’ve created and to organize their thoughts into speech.

 - ✏️ Arts & crafts: Creating art means that children are visualizing an image and bringing it to life!
 Children use fine motor skills to move writing utensils, spatial awareness to understand the boundaries of the page, and critical thinking to see how colors interact.

 - 🏠 Helping at home: Asking your child to help with age-appropriate household tasks builds self-confidence.
 It can take longer to complete these tasks, but it’s a great time to weave in academic skills and exercise gross motor coordination.

-For children ages five to seven, your planner can be used to map out educational activities for the week ahead.
+For children ages five to eight, your planner can be used to map out educational activities for the week ahead.
 You can use the planner to organize ideas and activities that you may be getting from multiple sources: your child's teacher, the internet, or family members.
 Bring all these elements together to create a simple overview for your reference throughout the week.
 The categories on the planner include common academic subjects as well as categories that highlight the importance of fun, exploration, and executive-functioning skills.
 To read more tips for learning at home, click here.